 Internet trolling is a fun topic to dissect, but that’s not the point of this post so I will withhold the rest of my sentiments there.
 Personally, I believe that everyone can be a binge-watching champ.
-There’s a streaming service for everyone.
+There’s a streaming service for everyone (you can find out which one I like best in THIS POST).
 Almost as if Oprah went to the TV world offices and was like “You know what?
 Monopolizing this market seems unfair.
 So, Amazon – you get a streaming service!
 Disney – you get a streaming service!
 YouTube – you get a streaming service!
 Apple – you get a streaming service!
 EVERYONE GETS A STREAMING SERVICE!”

 Sometimes I walk into my office and adapt this giving mentality.
 Melissa – you get one of my tasks!
 Joe – you get to finish one of my projects!
 Karen – you get to buy me lunch today!
 Nathan – you get to have the one-on-one with my manager!
 EVERYONE GETS TO DO MY WORK TODAY!
 Surprisingly, I have yet to experience the same amount of overwhelming thanks that Oprah always seems to receive…most curious.
 I feel like I say it the exact same way with very different results.